seidnerj/homebridge-sensibo-ac/README.md

 When setting an AC to Heat with a target temprature, Climate React will be set to plus 1 degree C, or equivalent F delta.

 To enable **Climate React Auto Setup**, add `"enableClimateReactAutoSetup": true` to your config.

+#### Repeat Climate React action

+In some scenarios an AC does not receive commands issued by Climate React but the system still "believes" it did.
+To decrease the likelihood of such a discrepancy persisting, we can repeat (once) the last climate react triggered action, when relevant.

+When enabled, the plugin will periodically check and, when relevant, repeat the last Climate React triggered action to decrease the likelihood of of the scenario described above.

+To enable **Repeat Climate React Action**, add `"enableRepeatClimateReactAction": true` to your config.

 ### Filter cleaning indication